17 Again (film): Plot

 Through their children, Mike spends time with Scarlet, who notes his remarkable resemblance to Mike in high school, but rationalizes it as an odd coincidence.
 Attempting to fix his relationship with Scarlet, Mike begins to finish all the garden projects he had abandoned as an adult.
 He does his best to separate Stan and Maggie while encouraging Alex to be more confident.
 Mike has difficulty resisting his desire for Scarlet despite the relationship's clear inappropriateness.

 Mike throws a party to celebrate a basketball game win at Ned's house.
 He confronts Stan, who has recently dumped Maggie for refusing to have sex with him.
-Mike gets knocked out and wakes up to Maggie trying to seduce him.
+Mike gets knocked out by Stan and after Mike wakes up, he sees that Maggie is trying to seduce him.
 He tells her he is in love with someone else and Maggie leaves, much to Mike's relief.

 Scarlet arrives at the party, and Mike shows her that Alex has finally managed to get together with his crush.
 The two have an intimate conversation where Mike, caught up in the moment, starts to kiss Scarlet.
 Disgusted, she storms off as he tries unsuccessfully to explain his true identity.

 On the day of the court hearing to finalize the divorce, Mike makes one last attempt to win Scarlet back (as Mark) by emotionally reading a supposed letter from Mike.
 After he exits, Scarlet postpones the divorce by a month.
 She is then shocked to discover that the "letter" was actually just directions to the courtroom.

 Frustrated that he could not save his marriage, Mike decides to once again pursue a scholarship and move on with his new life.
-During a basketball game, Scarlet has flash backs to high school and finally realises Mark's true identity – her estranged husband, Mike.
+During a basketball game, Scarlet has flashbacks to high school and finally realizes Mark's true identity – her estranged husband, Mike.
 She runs away, and Mike abandons the game to chase her down – just like he did in 1989 – thus also abandoning his chance at a new life as a basketball star.
 Mike transforms back into his 37-year-old self, happily reunites and reconciles with Scarlet, and realizes that she is the best decision he ever made.